RamiKrispin/awesome-ds-setting/README.md

 ### Install iTerm2

-The `terminal` is the built-in emulator on mac.
-I personally love to work with `iTerm2` as it provides additional functionality and customization options. iTerm2 is available only for mac, and can be installed directly from the [iTerm2](https://iterm2.com/) website or via `homebrew`:
+The `terminal` is the built-in emulator on Mac.
+I personally love to work with `iTerm2` as it provides additional functionality and customization options. iTerm2 is available only for Mac, and can be installed directly from the [iTerm2](https://iterm2.com/) website or via `homebrew`:

 ``` shell
 > brew install --cask iterm2